marj73/AGDA_Rbook/docs/04-KDE.md

 It is defined as the number of further events occurring within a distance $r$ and time $t$ from an arbitrary event.

 If there is no space-time interaction, $K(s,t)$ is equal to the product of the purely spatial and purely temporal K-function.
-Inversely, if space and time interact generating clusters, the difference between these two values is positive, where:
+Inversely, if space and time interact generating clusters, the difference $D(s,t)$ between these two values is positive, where:

 $$D(s,t)=K(s,t)-K(s)*K(t)$$